Is It Better to Transplant in the Morning or Evening?

 Environmental Stability

-Timing transplant when weather forecasts show stable hours gives roots a calm start.
+Outside factors such as wind and sudden temperature swings hurt transplant outcomes.
+Timing a transplant when weather forecasts show stable hours gives roots a calm start.
 Early morning often brings still air and gentle sunshine, while evenings deliver a peaceful fade of light.
-Both windows offer relative stability compared to midday.
-As a bonus, soil temperatures change slowly at dawn and dusk, so new roots face fewer thermal shocks.

 Promos & Deals